chipsalliance/UHDM-integration-tests/README.md

 ```
 TEST=tests/OneNetModport make uhdm/verilator/test-ast
 ```

-Tools are built automatically and are installed to `./images` folder.
 Test results will be stored in `./build`.

+Tools are expected to be in `../images` folder.
+They can be built using `build_binaries.sh` found in Yosys/Verilator repository referenced in Setup.

 ## Integration details